samkayz/teamapt-monnify/README.md

 After successfull installation, we can now use the package in our development by importing it in our script

-            from monnify.monnify import monnifyCredential, get_token, Monnify
+            from monnify.monnify import MonnifyCredential, Monnify

-            monnify = Monnify()
+            reserve = Monnify()

-            api_key = "MK_TEST_8UBXGKTYYYWB"
+            api_key = "MK_TEST_8UBXGKXXXXXXXX"
-            secret_key = "ENRC4FDYYYETKA53YPXBFLUFXWYHG2"
+            secret_key = "ENRC4FDYYYETKA53YPXBFXXXXXXXX"
-            contractCode = '2917634883'
+            contractCode = '29176XXXX'
-            walletId = '654CAB211YY36760A659C787B2AA38E8'
+            WalletAccountNo = '226925XXXXX'

-            merchant_credential = monnifyCredential(
+            merchant_credential = MonnifyCredential(api_key, secret_key, contractCode, WalletAccountNo, is_live=False)
-              api_key,
-              secret_key,
-              contractCode,
-              walletId,
-              is_live=False
-              )

-            token = get_token(merchant_credential)

-NOTE: If you are in sandbox please is_live = False and can only be set to True when you are in production and make sure you change credentials to live credentials
+NOTE: If you are in sandbox, set is_live = False and can only be set to True when you are in production and make sure you change credentials to live credentials

-1.VERIFY BANK ACCOUNT - This allows you check if an account number is a valid NUBAN, get the account name if valid.
+1. VERIFY BANK ACCOUNT - This allows you check if an account number is a valid NUBAN, get the account name if valid.

             bank = monnify.verify_account(
               merchant_credential,